vburckhardt/markdown-llm-corrector/samples/cos_corrected.md

 > rule-8cbd597c-7471-42bd-9c88-36b2696456e9 - Check whether Cloud Object Storage network access is restricted to a specific IP range

 The IBM Cloud Framework for Financial Services requires an inbound network-based allowlist in front of the IBM Cloud Object Storage instance.
-The `bucket_cbr_rules` and `instance_cbr_rules` variables in the module can help you comply with this requirement.
-Use these variables to create a narrow context-based restriction rule that is scoped to the IBM Cloud Storage instance.
-Since CRA does not support checking for context-based restrictions, you can ignore the failing rule after setting the context-based restrictions.
+You can comply with this requirement using the `bucket_cbr_rules` and `instance_cbr_rules` variables in the module.
+These variables create a narrow context-based restriction rule that is scoped to the IBM Cloud Storage instance.
+CRA does not support checking for context-based restrictions, so you can ignore the failing rule after you set the context-based restrictions.

 ### Usage